 User to Cloud Access¶

 Giving developers, contractors and partners around the globe direct access to VPC/VNet is the best way to reduce access latency and improve productivity.
-How to make it secure, high performance and manageable are key to the solution.
+Making it secure, high performance and manageable are keys to the solution.

 - Bastion Station Bastion Station or Jump Host is a hack and insecure to allow developers to access cloud.
 Not acceptable.

 - Too Many Certs If each VPC runs a SSL VPN gateway and there are 50 VPCs, each developer needs to carry 50 VPN certificates and must learn which certificate to use to access which VPC.
-Not acceptable.
+This is not acceptable.

 - OKTA We are looking for a VPN solution that integrates with OKTA or DUO.